MY COMICS BLOG

 LAMPREY LATITUDES

-While I was teaching art workshops in prison, I became 'hyper-aware' of the contrasts between inside and outside.
+Teaching art workshops in prison over the past ten years, I'd become 'hyper-aware' of the contrasts between inside and outside.
 The inside, a landscape of cement, razor wire, and de-humanization, and the outside, a landscape of redwood forest, tribal lands, and the vast Pacific Ocean suggesting a visually open space, -and freedom.
 I kept personal journals within which I constructed an alternate reality based on this jarring contrast, in semi-narrative form.

 LAMPREY LATITUDES is a project where I am exploring the borderlands of such space, through the making of comix/zines/oracle cards.
 It refers to an ancient fish that lives in the rivers here, that has long been inaccurately referred to as an eel.
 It has been depicted in horror stories as a vampire.
-Yet, it is as important to our regional ecosystem as the redwood or the salmon, but is disappearing due to the damming of the rivers.
+Yet, it is as important to our regional ecosystem as the redwood or the salmon.
+Pacific Lamprey are disappearing due to the damming of the rivers.
 For me, LAMPREY LATITUDES signifies we are in a space where dreams and the imagination can assist us to find inestimable value in persons and places usually considered by mainstream society as undesirable or without worth.

 GLAMOUR WOOD - 20 YEARS LATER